russellmcdonell/pyDMNrules/README.md

 ### Decision as Rows rules tables
 Decisions as Rows DMN rules tables have columns of inputs and columns of outputs, with a double line vertical border delineating where input columns stop and output columns begin.
-- The headings for the input and output columns must be Variables from the Glossary.
+- The headings for the input and output columns must be Variables from the Glossary or, for an output column, is can be the word 'Execute'.
 - The input test cells under the input heading must contain expressions about the input Variable, which will evaluate to True or False, depending upon the value of the input Variable.
 - The values in the output results cells, under the output headings, are the values that will be assigned to the output Variables, if all the input cells evaluate to True on the same row.
+If the output heading is the word 'Execute', then the output value must be the name of a Decision Table, which will be invoked immediately.
+Which means any output values already assigned can be overwritten by the invoked Decision Table, and any outputs created by the invoked Decision Table can be overwritten by subsequent outputs in the current Decision Table.

 [ExampleRows.xlsx](https://github.com/russellmcdonell/pyDMNrules/blob/master/ExampleRows.xlsx) is an example fo a Decision as Rows DMN table.
 ### Decision as Columns rules tables